6180 the moon

-6180 the moon is a minimalistic puzzle-platform game developed by Turtle Cream and Jongmin Baek.
-The game's soundtrack was composed by Seongyi Yi and Chaeeun Kim.
+6180 the moon is a 2013 puzzle-platform game developed by Turtle Cream and Miara Sung.
 It was initially released for Microsoft Windows in March 2013 as part of an Indie Royale bundle.
 The game follows the story of the Moon searching for the Sun after it has gone missing, leaving the people of Earth to suffer in an eternal night.

 Gameplay

 The player controls the Moon, shown as a simple white circle.
 The Moon only has the ability to jump and move left and right, however, the tops and the bottom of the level boundaries loop, giving the player more options to tackle the platforming challenges the game presents.
 The goal of each level is to get from the starting point to the exit block.
 Every level is grouped into a certain "world" each of which is based on a planet (it also includes the Sun), with each world having a different thematic mechanic.